 JBL Flip 6

-Editor’s note: this JBL Flip 6 review was updated on August 17, 2023 to ensure up-to-date information.
+Editor’s note: this JBL Flip 6 review was updated on August 17, 2023, to ensure up-to-date information and again on October 31st, 2024, to add current alternatives.

 What’s it like to use the JBL Flip 6?

 JBL’s many other Bluetooth speakers have looked like this before the JBL Flip 6, and for good reason: it works—two of them are on our best Bluetooth speakers list, after all.
-A cylinder with a passive bass radiator at each end flanks the driver and tweeter in the middle and make for a sturdy, solid tube.
+A cylinder with a passive bass radiator at each end flanks the driver and tweeter in the middle, making for a sturdy, solid tube.
 It survives falls onto the pavement and the confines of a travel bag.
-For this iteration, the Flip 6 gets a larger and yet more minimalist “JBL” logo, which also scratches more easily than the smaller badge on the Flip 5.
-Nitpicks aside, overall you get the same durable build and form factor as before.
+For this iteration, the Flip 6 gets a larger yet more minimalist “JBL” logo, which also scratches more easily than the smaller badge on the Flip 5.
+Nitpicks aside, you get the same durable build and form factor as before.

 The Flip 6 upgrades the IPX7 rating from the Flip 5 to a full IP67, which means it’s now water- and dust-resistant.
-The speaker survives plunges into salt water, and sand doesn’t get behind the grille or bass drivers like it does with the Bose SoundLink Flex.
+The speaker survives plunges into fresh water, and sand doesn’t get behind the grille or bass drivers as it does with the Bose SoundLink Flex.
 Plastic bumpers allow the speaker to bounce a bit instead of falling flat.
-That’s good for preventing dents, but it also means these areas quickly collect scuffs and marks.
+That’s good for preventing dents but also means these areas quickly collect scuffs and marks.
 There’s a carrying loop tied near the backlit Bluetooth and power buttons.
 The loop does not have a built-in clip.
-However, if it ends up fraying or breaks, you can untie it and replace it yourself.
+However, you can untie it and replace it if it frays or breaks.
 The USB-C charging port is here, too.

-Carrying the 544g Flip 6 doesn’t feel too heavy during my treks around town.
-It doesn’t drag me down when attached to my bag or my jacket.
-However, if you go for intense climbs up tough mountains, it might add a bit more weight than you want.
+Carrying the 544g Flip 6 doesn’t feel too heavy during my treks around town and doesn’t drag me down when attached to my bag or jacket.
+However, intense climbs up tough mountains might add a bit more weight than you want.
 The shape could be awkward if you’re squeezing through tight areas, too.
 Plus, the speaker twists and bounces around on its carrying strap.

 How do you control the JBL Flip 6?